 Because of poverty and inequality, labour migration has been the most important economic support, especially for rural Nepal.
 Nepalese workers have sought foreign employment as both the agricultural and non-agricultural sectors struggle to create new employment opportunities.
 Currently many workers view foreign employment as their only viable option owing to the widespread conflict in the country.
-According to the latest statistics of the

-Department of Labour and Employment Promotion, the number of workers going abroad for employment has risen by 27.7 percent in the first six months of FY 2004/05 as compared to the corresponding period of the previous year.
+According to the latest statistics of the Department of Labour and Employment Promotion, the number of workers going abroad for employment has risen by 27.7 percent in the first six months of FY 2006/07 as compared to the corresponding period of the previous year.

 The importance and impact of remittance in the economy could be assessed through various ways.
-Empirical studies of suggest that for a number of developing countries, the level of remittances is significant in proportion to the country's merchandise exports.
+Empirical studies of (Athukorala, 1992) suggest that for a number of developing countries, the level of remittances is significant in proportion to the country's merchandise exports.
 They revealed that in Bangladesh, remittances were equivalent to about 44 percent of total merchandize export in 1993; in India, about 13 percent in 1990; in Philippines, about 22 percent in 1993 and in Pakistan, about 24 percent in 1993.
 The increase in remittance, if substantial, can contribute significantly towards stabilizing the exchange rate, increasing availability of foreign exchange for imports, lessen the dependence on foreign borrowing and aid and in some cases relieve the pressure to accept the harsh conditionality imposed on borrowings by multilateral agencies.
 The increase of the flow of remittances has paved the way for South Asian economies as Bangladesh, Sri Lanka and Pakistan to keep their Balance of Payment (BOP) situation in a healthy state.
-The strong inflow of remittances especially for Bangladesh since 1996 have allowed foreign exchange reserves to increase to (US\$ 3.3 billion) and provided a confidence to float her currency.
+The strong inflow of remittances especially for Bangladesh since 1996 have allowed foreign exchange reserves to increase to (US\$ 3.3) billion) and provided a confidence to float her currency.
 What we find from the above mentioned phenomenon is that remittance money has also become a crucial component for Nepalese economy.
 The GDP has also accounted remittances as one of the major sources of national income of the country.
 The remittances have contributed significantly to maintain Nepal's favorable BOP position.
+Remittances have played a vital role in keeping the economy afloat.
+Instability and insecurity are crucial problems for the low economic growth of 2.5 percent (Ministry of Finance, 2007).
+The overseas migration and remittances have been instrumental in poverty alleviation as well as for improving the living standards of the people (Seddon et al., 1999 and Shrestha, 2004).

 As we already reviewed that remittances often provide a significant source of foreign currency, increase national income, finance import and contribute to the Balance of Payment (BOP); others however believe that remittance not only fail to help the economy but also decrease the livelihood of an economy.
 The flow of funds can be deceptive if it creates dependence among the recipients, encourages the continued migration of working age population and decreases the likelihood of investment by the government or foreign investors because of an unreliable workforce.
-Moreover, the researchers as Russel, Martin; etc. view remittances as unpredictable source and as a cause of increasing inequality.
+Moreover, the researchers as Russel, Martin; etc. view remittances as unpredictable source and as a cause of increasing inequality (Athukorala, 1992-511-529).
 Also remittances are frequently spent on consumer goods, rather than locally produced ones hence decreasing the potential multiplier effect of the money and increasing import demand and inflation.

-2.1.9 Usage, Channels and Problems Relating to Remittances
+2.1.11 Usage, Channels and Problems Relating to Remittances